btn donateCC LG

 Exceptional partners were identified to provide frontline expertise and offer individualized opportunities to the students.
 This support can help students develop trust in themselves and others, improve self-expression, and develop coping mechanisms.
 These skills can lead students to alter the potentially precarious path their lives are on.

-The program was first offered five years ago to students at a New Haven, CT public high school of last resort.
+The program was first offered in 2016 to students at a New Haven, CT public high school of last resort.
 Based on the success of the program, it has subsequently been introduced at a middle school in New London, CT – where it is also showing promising impact on the students.

 The disruptions caused by COVID-19 made continued growth and replication of the program more crucial than ever, particularly for this extremely vulnerable population.
 Recently, one student described the current circumstances this way: “It makes me wonder when I can go back to school.
 It makes me nervous about spending so much time at home.”